-The ABI for the ARM Architecture is a family of specifications that describe the processor-specific aspects of the translation of a source program into object files.
+The ABI for the ARM Architecture is a family of specifications that describes the processor-specific aspects of the translation of a source program into object files.
 Object files produced by any toolchain that conforms to the relevant aspects of the ABI can be linked together to produce a final executable image or library.

 Each document in the specification covers a specific area of compatibility.
 For example, the C Library ABI for the ARM Architecture (CLIBABI) describes the parts of the C library that are expected to be common to all conforming implementations.